tronprotocol/wallet-cli/README.md

 6. resetshieldednote

-    Clean all the note scanned,rescanned all blocks.generally used when there is a problem with the notes or when switching environments
+    Clean all the note scanned, rescanned all blocks.generally used when there is a problem with the notes or when switching environments

 7. ScanNotebyIvk ivk startNum endNum